 Incorrect positioning of the microphone will fade out the important tonal elements and result in poor sound quality.
 Sing into the center of the microphone and not on the sides or across the top of it.

 Hold The Shaft Of The Microphone And Not The Head:

 Holding the head of the mic can muffle the sound and might result in electronic feedback squeal through the PA system.

 Mic responds differently to different treatments.
 If you are singing a soft song, bring the microphone towards your voice and if singing a loud note take the microphone a bit away from your mouth.
 One more thing, the lyrics will sound muffled if you hold the microphone too close to your lips.

 If you move your head away from the mic as you reach the end of a phrase while singing, your voice will drop out.
 Keep your mouth directed towards the mic all the time otherwise the audience will not be able to understand what you are singing.

 Knowing why one should do vocal warm ups is the first step towards actually doing it.
 Whether performing live or recording in a studio, the key for a great performance is preparation through good vocal warm up exercises.
 Vocal warm ups help in maximizing clarity, power, and range of the performers.
 Here are some of the techniques and exercises for vocal warm ups:

-Breathe Deeply: Most of us only use top of our lungs while breathing.
+Most of us only use the top of our lungs while breathing.
 Breathe normally and deeply and keep your chest relaxed and shoulders low.
-This will let you use the full power of the muscles of your vocal chords.
+This will let you use the full power of the muscles of your vocal cords.

 If you keep the above-mentioned techniques and exercises in mind, the sound quality of your voice will surely turn out great!
 If you feel you need to brush up on some of your singing technique, or even start from scratch, it's probably best to learn with a qualified, professional singing teacher.
 One great place to find such a teacher is Stars & Catz.
 They have four websites depending on what country you're in, as follows: